IPMUCD3/ipmucd3.github.io/ai4phys.md

 ## Acknowledgement

-If you initiated, performed, or performed in part a project during the workshop, please add the following acknowledgement in your publication:
+If you initiated, performed, or performed in part a project during the workshop, please add the following acknowledgment in your publication:

 This work was initiated (or performed in part) at the CD3 x Simons Foundation workshop "AI-driven discovery in physics and astrophysics" from January 22-26, 2024, at Kavli IPMU, Kashiwa, Japan.